jp-x-g/takeout/README.md

 Some of the visual elements on the page have formatting that's slightly off in a way that bugs me, which I won't point out because as soon as you notice it, it will start to bug you too, and you won't be able to notice anything else.

 # "3 hours"
-I had a lot of errands to run on Friday, and some friends came over on Saturday, so I didn't get around to this until Sunday.
-Moreover, it was a nice day, and I kept taking long breaks to go hike, so I did not really keep track of how much time I spent writing code (even that was not a strict dichotomy, because sometimes while hiking I would think about database schemas, and sometimes while at the computer I would start reading about trees).
-The total aggregate amount of time I spent writing code was probably somewhere between 2.5 and 5 hours (I also hiked 6.3 miles, turned two table legs on my lathe, swept ten square feet of my porch, and won two ranked matches in Mindustry PvP).
+I had a lot of stuff to do this weekend, which is why I am writing this README on Sunday night.
+I did not keep rigorous track of how many hours I was spending on which task today, but I estimate that the aggregate time spent coding was somewhere between three and five hours.